IBM/vira-intent-discovery/README.md

 # VIRA Intent Discovery

+## DRAFT VERSION - STAY TUNED FOR UPDATES

 ## Scope

 The purpose of this project is to provide an evaluation framework for intent discovery over chats conducted with the [VIRA chatbot](https://vaxchat.org) .
-This repository becomes available along side the releases of the paper [Intent Discovery Benchmark for a Chatbot Addressing COVID-19 Vaccine Hesitancy](#reference).
+This repository becomes available along side the releases of the paper [Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy](#reference).

 VIRA's chat dataset (`VIRADATA`) is available to download from [Johns Hopkins Bloomberg School of Public Health](https://vaxchat.org/research).
 This code base is compatible with the dataset snapshot as of May 2022.